Yeti47/HtmlUtilities/README.md

 ### The ITableRow interface

-Another way to automatically generate HTML table code is to have a class implement the ITableRow interace and then pass an array of instances of that class to the HtmlTable::CreateFromTableRows method.
+Another way to automatically generate HTML table code is to have a class implement the ITableRow interface and then pass an array of instances of that class to the HtmlTable::CreateFromTableRows method.
 The ITableRow interface provides the method GetTableRowData which determines how the class instance is displayed in a table.

 Let's take a look at an example.
 Say we have a class called Person.